herbs

 - Easy to grow, dill provides both seeds and greens to flavor vinegars, pickling, and many different foods.

-- Fennel Foeniculum vulgare
+- Fennel, Florence Foeniculum vulgare azoricum

 - Feverfew Tanacetum parthenium